Property Investment · Last updated 2 June 2026

 NIE Number

-The Numero de Identificacion de Extranjero (NIE) is a tax identification number required for any property purchase in Spain.
+The Numero de Identificacion de Extranjero (NIE) is a Spanish tax identification number required for any property purchase.
 You cannot complete without one.
-Apply at the Spanish consulate in your home country or at the Oficina de Extranjeros in Algeciras.
-Processing takes a few weeks.
-Get this sorted early in your search process, not after you have found the property you want.
+For La Linea residents, applications go through the National Police in Algeciras.
+Processing takes a few weeks, so get this sorted early in your search, not after you have found the property you want.

 Gestoria